Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Introduction

+Despite these advances, the literature still lacks a unified framework that simultaneously combines causal driver identification, arbitrage-consistent pricing, partial-information filtering, and dynamic portfolio control within a single tractable system.

-We take a structural route grounded in causality.
-The Commonality Principle \citep{RODRIGUEZDOMINGUEZ2023100447} posits that cross-sectional dependence is mediated by a small set of common, causal, and persistent drivers.
-CPCMs embed these drivers into a pricing–control calculus as follows.
+In contrast, we take a structural route grounded in causality.
+The Commonality Principle (CP) \citep{RODRIGUEZDOMINGUEZ2023100447} posits that cross-sectional dependence is mediated by a small set of common, causal, and persistent drivers.
+Causal Partial Differential Equation–Control Models (CPCMs) embed these drivers into a pricing–control calculus as follows.
 First, conditional on a driver state, we construct a risk-neutral measure and extend the martingale representation on the observable filtration via nonlinear filtering.
 This ties pricing and hedging to the same information set used for allocation.
-Second, dynamic portfolio choice is posed as a forward–backward problem: a Fokker–Planck equation for state propagation coupled with an HJB equation for control.
-Third, we characterize the geometry of feasible allocations through the driver span: a projection–divergence duality shows that projecting weights onto the span is equivalent to choosing, among feasible laws, the one closest (by a convex divergence) to the unconstrained target.
-This gives a quantitative measure of stability cost for departures from the causal manifold.
-Finally, conformal transport and smooth evolution of the driver subspace ensure that angles (co-movement patterns) are preserved and exposures vary continuously as drivers are re-estimated.
+Second, dynamic portfolio choice is posed as a forward–backward problem: a Fokker–Planck equation (FP) for state propagation coupled with a Hamilton–Jacobi–Bellman equation (HJB) for control.
+Third, we characterize the geometry of feasible allocations through the driver span.
+A projection–divergence duality shows that restricting portfolios to the causal driver span is equivalent to selecting, among feasible portfolio laws, the allocation closest to the unconstrained optimum under a convex divergence.
+The projection therefore admits an information–geometric interpretation: the feasible portfolio is the least informationally distorted element relative to the ideal unconstrained allocation, providing a quantitative measure of the stability cost of departing from the causal manifold.
+Finally, conformal transport and smooth evolution of the driver subspace ensure that co-movement patterns are preserved and exposures vary continuously as drivers are re-estimated.

-These components yield three practical outcomes.
+Taken together, these components yield three practical outcomes.
 Pricing and hedging are arbitrage-consistent under evolving information; diversification and risk sharing are controlled by a finite, interpretable driver span (causal completeness); and allocations inherit geometric stability from conformal and smooth transport on the driver manifold.
-Classical methods (mean–variance, CAPM/APT, Black–Litterman) emerge as constrained/limit cases; learning-based methods (RL, deep hedging) can be viewed as unconstrained approximations once expressed in the same geometry.
+Classical methods (mean–variance optimization, CAPM/APT, and BL) emerge as constrained or limiting cases, while learning-based methods (RL and DH) can be viewed as unconstrained approximations once expressed in the same geometry.